 And if you are in the mood for some more Christmas crafts after this one, and you really like your wreaths hanging on the wall…

-I put a walnut wreath on a pedestal.
+I put my walnut wreath on a pedestal.
 It is a pretty large white cake stand, and I think those two are a match made in heaven.
 That my walnut wreath would fit so precisely on that cake pedestal made this whole making-of-the-centerpiece so much easier.

 The bounty of walnuts on this wreath gives it a fall-harvest kind of vibe, don’t you agree?
 I think it would look good on a Thanksgiving table too.